-With a sandy beach stretching over 1,810 meters, Naksan Beach is one of the top beaches in Gangwon-do, drawing in countless visitors each year.
+With a sandy shoreline stretching over 1,810 meters, Naksan Beach is one of the top beaches in Gangwon-do, drawing in countless visitors each year.
 The beach runs along clean waters, bordered by rows of pine trees.
 In addition to its natural beauty, Naksan Beach also has a variety of water activities such as riding on a banana boat or Jet Ski for those looking for more adventure.

 The beach is also a top pick for those who are interested in Korea’s traditional culture, as it is close to Naksansa Temple and Uisangdae Pavilion, which was built to commemorate Great Monk Uisang.
 As an added bonus, the pavilion is also one of the best places in the area to view the sunrise.

 Beaches along the western coast are easily accessible from Seoul and therefore extremely popular among citizens and travelers who may not have a lot of time on their hands.
 The beaches of the western coast are also great places to catch the sunset, and many have tidal flats teeming with small marine life.

 Daecheon Beach is the largest beach on the west coast, and is known for its shallow and calm waters.
 The sand on the upper shores of Daecheon Beach is especially soft and easy to wash off because it is composed of finely eroded shells.
 Closer to the shoreline, the sand is hard packed.
 These two varieties of sand allow visitors to enjoy both leisure walks and sand scrubs.
 Daecheon Beach is also home to the annual Boryeong Mud Festival.
-In the winter, the beach draws large crowds again as locals and tourists flock to the shores for the annual Sunset Festival.
+In winter, the beach draws large crowds again as locals and tourists flock to the shores for the annual Sunset Festival.